 '''

 @route('/fetch')

 def fetch():

 body = gevent.queue.Queue()

 worker = SomeAsyncWorker()

-worker.on_data(lambda chunk: body.put(chunk))
+worker.on_data(body.put)

 worker.on_finish(lambda: body.put(StopIteration))

+worker.start()

 return body

 '''

 From the server perspective, the queue object is iterable.
 It blocks if empty and stops as soon as it reaches StopIteration.
 This conforms to WSGI.
 On the application side, the queue object behaves like a non-blocking socket.
 You can write to it at any time, pass it around and even start a new (pseudo)thread that writes to it asynchronously.
 This is how long-polling is implemented most of the time.